Royce Clayton: Early life

 Clayton was born on January 2, 1970, in Burbank, California, and was raised in Inglewood.
 His father, Royal Sr., was a car salesman and his mother, Antoinette, worked for Trans World Airlines.
-He has an older brother, Royal Jr. Growing up in the middle class, Clayton's parents stressed academics, and did not allow him to play Little League Baseball until he was eight years old.
+He has an older brother, Royal Jr. Growing up in the middle class, Clayton's parents stressed academics and did not allow him to play Little League Baseball until he was eight years old.
 He began to play as a third baseman.
-After attending a game between the Los Angeles Dodgers and St. Louis Cardinals at Dodger Stadium, he began to idolize Cardinals' shortstop Ozzie Smith and switched to playing his position.
+After attending a game between the Los Angeles Dodgers and St. Louis Cardinals at Dodger Stadium, he began to idolize Cardinals' shortstop Ozzie Smith and switched to playing shortstop.

 Rather than attend nearby Inglewood High School, Clayton attended St. Bernard High School, a private school in Playa del Rey.
 He played for the school's baseball team as a shortstop.
 Clayton would sometimes take the field with a back flip, which Smith was known to do.
 In 1987, his junior year, Clayton had a .448 batting average.
 He played in the California Interscholastic Federation's Southern Section 1-A championship game at Dodger Stadium, but lost to Whittier Christian High School.
 He was invited to the U.S. Olympic Festival in Raleigh-Durham, North Carolina, and earned a spot on the United States national under-18 baseball team for the 1987 World Junior Baseball Championships, held in Windsor, Ontario.
 The United States won the silver medal, losing the championship game to Cuba.

-Clayton had a .513 batting average in 26 games played during his senior year.
-During his senior year in 1988, Clayton signed a National Letter of Intent to attend the University of Southern California (USC) to play college baseball for the USC Trojans on an athletic scholarship.
+Clayton had a .513 batting average in 26 games played during his senior year in 1988.
+He signed a National Letter of Intent to attend the University of Southern California (USC) to play college baseball for the USC Trojans on an athletic scholarship.
 He chose USC over Florida State University and Loyola Marymount University.